COURSES: Mandatory 2010 RSEP

 Since January 17th 2010 all prospective drivers must successfully complete both a theoretical and a practical course recognized by a body approved by the Societe de l'assurance automobile du Quebec.
 This course aptly named the Road Safety Education Program sanctioned by the SAAQ and offered at certified driving schools consist of 24 hours of in-class theory and 15 hours of practical driving sessions.

 The Road Safety Education Program is separated into 4 phases which alternate lessons on theory (Module 1 to 12, 2 hours each).
-And lessons on practical training (Module 1 to 15, in-car sessions).
+And lessons on practical training (in-car sessions 1 to 15).
 In all, there are 39 hours in which the student must attend the driving school, this does not include homework and class prep.

 Theoretical Training Evaluation